 - Others: cardiac arrhythmias, seizures, dehydration

-A doctor evaluates the patient and discusses the usage and history of interaction of the opioid.
+A doctor evaluates the patient and discusses the usage and history of the interaction of the opioid.
 This determines the level of dependence and thus, the best treatment option.

 Treating Opioid Addiction

 There are physical, mental and social aspects that one has to address when managing and treating addiction.
 This, therefore, calls for professional intervention by addicts.
-There must also be willingness by the abuser to stop the addiction.
+There must also be a willingness by the abuser to stop the addiction.
 In severe cases of opioid addiction, hospitalization is necessary.

 Generally, for treatment to work three things must be done:

 - There must be a commitment to quit.

 - There must be help from a qualified and reliable medical practitioner.